JhonatanOP/SCADA-IoT-Monitoring/README.md

 ## Description

 This project demonstrates how to build a **remote monitoring system** that collects data from environmental and mechanical sensors and delivers it to operators through a dashboard.
 The system uses a small **IoT gateway** (such as a Raspberry Pi or ESP32) to acquire sensor readings for **temperature, humidity and vibration**, transfers the data to a **SCADA/IoT platform**, stores it in a time‑series database and visualises it with a dashboard.
-By integrating sensors into a SCADA system, operators gain **real‑time performance monitoring, historical data analysis and centralized control**【624404881786730†L75-L82】, enabling them to detect anomalies, predict maintenance needs and optimise the process.
+By integrating sensors into a SCADA system, operators gain **real‑time performance monitoring, historical data analysis and centralized control**, enabling them to detect anomalies, predict maintenance needs and optimise the process.

 ### Why SCADA/IoT?

 SCADA (Supervisory Control and Data Acquisition) systems provide remote monitoring and control for industrial plants.
-They gather data from devices (inverters, meters, sensors, etc.), visualise it on a central interface and offer **real‑time monitoring, event/failure recording, remote access and historical analysis**【624404881786730†L75-L82】.
-Modern IoT dashboards serve a similar role: they **transform, display and organise data from network‑connected devices** so it can be read at a glance and analysed over time【128370494818392†L123-L131】.
-Integrating IoT sensors with PLC controls and SCADA dashboards allows manufacturers to **monitor critical parameters in real time, optimise production and meet regulatory requirements with minimal manual intervention**【817530033999772†L123-L131】.
+They gather data from devices (inverters, meters, sensors, etc.), visualise it on a central interface and offer **real‑time monitoring, event/failure recording, remote access and historical analysis**.
+Modern IoT dashboards serve a similar role: they **transform, display and organise data from network‑connected devices** so it can be read at a glance and analysed over time.
+Integrating IoT sensors with PLC controls and SCADA dashboards allows manufacturers to **monitor critical parameters in real time, optimise production and meet regulatory requirements with minimal manual intervention**.

 ## Topology